peterc-s/apple-tools/preprocess/README.md

 If `lib.bas` had `#INCLUDE "lib2.bas"`, this would not work (assuming we passed `main.bas` to the preprocessor). `lib.bas` would instead need `#INCLUDE "lib/lib2.bas"`.
 This is because the include path always comes from the "main" file.

+### Remark Removal
+The preprocessor also removes remarks.